 If you do so you are responsible for supporting your relative financially when he or she arrives and as a sponsor, you must make sure your spouse or relative does not need to seek financial assistance from the government.

-There are two different processes for sponsoring your family.
+There are 2 different processes for sponsoring your family.
 One process is used for sponsoring your spouse, conjugal or common-law partner and/or dependent children.
 Another process is used to sponsor other eligible relatives.

-Family Class: Spouses, partners and dependent children (includes common-law and conjugal partners)
+Family Class: Spouses, partners and dependent children (includes same sex, common-law and conjugal partners)